Jbleezy/BO2-Reimagined/README.md

 * Decreased player shellshock time from 2.5 seconds to 1.25 seconds
 * Decreased startup time from 2 seconds to 0.5 seconds

-### Turret
+### Subsurface Resonator
 * No longer needs to be powered by a Turbine
+* No longer gets destroyed from kills
 * Gets destroyed after being deployed for 30 seconds
-* Kills on any round in 1-4 shots (normally does 1200 damage max)
-* No longer damages players
-* Fire type changed from burst fire to continuous fire
-* Fixed an issue where the Turret sounds would continue playing after being picked up
+* Fires every 2 seconds (normally has a longer delay depending on the amount of kills from the previous fire)

 ### Trample Steam
 * No longer gets destroyed from kills
 * Gets destroyed after activating 15 times

-### Subsurface Resonator
-* No longer needs to be powered by a Turbine
-* No longer gets destroyed from kills
-* Gets destroyed after being deployed for 30 seconds
-* Fires every 2 seconds (normally has a longer delay depending on the amount of kills from the previous fire)

 ### Head Chopper
 * No longer gets destroyed from kills